Om-Amin/MISTProject2/README.md

 | NOT IN                       |         |        |         |         |         |

 ### Query 1
+This query lists the name, email, address, and language of library members who have borrowed media items in a language that isn't English and do not currently have an active library card.
 ![image](https://github.com/user-attachments/assets/5f41d1c7-a711-49d0-b761-0d8ddce9b813)

+Query 1 is useful as it can be used to improve member retention and address potential inventory gaps in different languages.
+If a language other than English has a significant amount of members whose cards have expired the library can focus attention on content acquisition in this language.
+After doing so, the library could potentially reach out to these past members, highlighting their improved offerings in hopes of gaining their business back.

 ### Query 2
 <img width="468" alt="Screenshot 2024-12-03 at 12 11 11 AM" src="https://github.com/user-attachments/assets/112245d0-6d67-4aeb-9f51-d2525ef23126">